RobOntics/robontics.github.io/_pages/speakers.md

 # Alessandro Umbrico

-Alessandro Umbricpo (M.S.
+Alessandro Umbrico (M.S.
 Engineering Computer Science 2012, Ph.D.
 Computer Science and Automation, 2017) is a researcher at the Institute of Cognitive
 Sciences and Technologies of CNR (CNR-ISTC), Rome, Italy.
 His research topics cover the development of AI-based planning and execution techniques in
 Human-Robot Interaction (HRI) scenarios.
 He investigates the integration of knowledge representation and planning for the design of novel cognitive-inspired control approaches supporting contextualized and adaptive interactions between humans and robots.
 He contributed to a number of research projects